pablompavon/CICLO_VIDA_PRAC2/README.md

 ## Code

-Consists on one file developed in R language.
+Consists on a folder which contains a singe file with the developed code in R language.

-## Files
+## FicherosDatos

 Consists on a folder which contains the original data and the cleaned data.
+The original data has been compressed in ZIP in order to be able to upload it to GitHub.

 ## Authors